 Best Practices for Small Businesses

-Before entering into an FFP contract, small businesses should carefully critique and understand all the terms and conditions.
-Pivotal areas to target include:
+Before entering into an FFP contract, small businesses should carefully review and understand all the terms and conditions.
+Pivotal areas to focus on include:

 If necessary, seek legal advice to ensure the contract is fair and protective of your interests.